Expertium/expertium.github.io/New_note_types.md

 To save some time and effort, you can ask ChatGPT, Claude or Gemini to rephrase the sentence and generate 2-3 sentences with the same meaning, although I recommend taking the time to write sentences yourself.

-One thing that you should keep in mind: the numbers in curly brackets have to be the same, otherwise you'll end up making multiple cards instead of one card.
+One thing that you should keep in mind: the numbers in curly brackets have to be the same for each item, otherwise you'll end up making multiple cards instead of one card.
+It doesn't mean that the number always has to be 1, you aboslutely can have multiple cloze selections per item.
+Like this: `Just some {{c1::random}} {{c2::text}}| Also just some {{c1::random}} {{c2::text}} | And this is some {{c1::random}} {{c2::text}}, too`.

 The separator is the same as for Match Pairs.

 ![Cloze edit](https://github.com/user-attachments/assets/5881adc5-7150-4f3a-8efa-90517425eb7a)